rswinkle/rswinkle.github.io/projects/cvector.md

 Documentation
 =============
+The Doxygen documentation is generated with the command `doxygen Doxyfile` in the root directory.
-The Doxygen generated html docs are [online here](http://www.robertwinkler.com/CVector/docs/)
+The Doxygen generated html docs are [online here](http://www.robertwinkler.com/projects/cvector/)

 LICENSE
 =======